 Many women voice the fears they have over reentering the workforce after a divorce.
 Returning to work after a divorce presents an emotional move after years of raising children, and emerging with confidence is a beneficial aspect of good divorce support.
 Here are my tips for stepping up and stepping out in the workplace with excitement, enthusiasm and confidence!

-Your kids are great and creating new worlds, machines, and magical creatures from the moment they wake up each day.
+Your kids are great at creating new worlds, machines, and magical creatures from the moment they wake up each day.
 Take a cue from their inherent skill and write out in detail what kind of a job you would like right now.
 Be creative and playful.

 Write out your job description as if you were writing a classified ad.
 What would be the ideal job title?
 What department?
 What industry?
 Hours?
 Location?
 Compensation?
 Dress code?
 What are the characteristics of your ideal boss?
 What is the overall vibe at the company?
 What size company do you aspire to work in?
 Are there organic growth opportunities?
 If there is, what would be the next position you'd like to transition to?
 Go ahead and dream!